processity/apex-performance-testing/README.md

 These results can then be plotted to compare different ways of solving the same problem.
 Or just to find out how a single solution scales.

+## Installation

+Either:

+- Paste this onto the end of your My Domain URL: /packaging/installPackage.apexp?p0=04tWS000000Ht9lYAC
+- Include in your SFDX project as "Apex Performance Testing": "04tWS000000Ht9lYAC"

+Note that we also built it with our own namespace so that it can be installed into scratch orgs for our ISV packages during development (SF does not allow non-namespaced Unlocked Packages to be installed into namespaced scratch orgs).
+You don't need this namespaced version (if you're an ISV, clone the repo and build your own package with your namespace).

 ## Some free performance tuning advice